jbiatek/BSGRulebook/rulebook.md

   <li>Draw a Super Crisis Card unless instructed otherwise.</li>
   <li class="daybreak">If you were the Mutineer, hand off the Mutineer card face up to the human player of your choice.
 They must follow the procedure for receiving the Mutineer card.</li>
   <li class="overlay">If the fleet has traveled 6 or less distance, look at the rest of your Loyalty cards, if any.
 Hand them all, face down, to <em>one</em> human player of your choice.</li>
-  <li class="nooverlay">Keep your Loyalty cards hidden, and do not reveal <em>any</em> for the rest of the game, even if they say to "immediately reveal" them.
+  <li class="nooverlay">Keep your Loyalty cards hidden, and do not reveal <em>any</em> Loyalty cards for the rest of the game, even if they say to "immediately reveal" them.
 They can be passed off to other players at the Resurrection Ship.</li>
   <li>From this point on, follow the rules for a revealed Cylon.
 This includes <em>not</em> drawing a Crisis card at the end of your turn.</li>
 </ol>